 There are several ways to connect to more detailed information about accepted JWST programs.

 1) Peruse the convenient listings of program IDs and titles provided by the JWST project for ERS and GTO programs.
 Clicking the program ID in these listings will connect you to a Program Information page for that program, including links to both the public PDF file and to the APT file itself.

 2) Alternatively, a valid accepted program ID number can be typed directly into the JWST Program Information tool to get to the program information.

 3) Finally, the APT files for accepted programs can be loaded directly into an APT session.
 With APT open, go to the top File pull down menu, select Retrieve from STScI → Retrieve using Proposal ID, and enter the program ID in the box provided.

 To assess if your proposed observation is a likely duplication, open the APT file and check the instrument mode, filters/gratings, dithers, and total exposure time, as well as any other details relevant to the mode you are proposing.
 If desired, display relevant observations in Aladin to see the full dither pattern or mosaic being proposed.

 If any duplications with your planned observations are identified, either justify the need for new data or adjust your proposed observing plan to avoid the duplication.

 Some cases will be complicated enough that you can only discuss that a potential duplication exists.
 The prime example is NIRSpec MSA observations, where the specific objects for observation are not selected until a final MSA configuration is determined by the accepted proposer.
-In this case, you should simply note the overlap of the proposed observation with an existing observation, and (assuming your proposal is accepted) the details will be assessed later in the scheduling process.
+Hence, specific duplications are unknowable at proposal time.
 See the JWST Duplication Policy for details.